The CampThe CoachesMore InfoTypes of ProgramsFacilities

 Goffi wasted little time living up to his reputation, both in recruiting and player development.
 The first class of student-athletes to sign with him at South Carolina was ranked No. 3 in the nation by TennisRecruiting.net and included a blue chip recruit, two five-star players and a four-star performer.
 It was the Gamecock program’s first appearance in the organization’s rankings.
 Prior to their arrival on campus, however, Goffi rose to the challenge of his first season with a lineup that lost its top three singles players prior to his arrival.
 Behind his teaching, a pair of returning players lifted their games to be competitive playing, at times, three places farther up the singles order than they ever had.
 While the first season did not produce the record Goffi had hoped, he did win both his head coaching debut over Wofford and his first SEC dual match over Arkansas.

 The coaching staff of the Wilson Collegiate Tennis Camp at the the University of South Carolina is one of the strongest and most well respected in the nation.
 Consisting of top collegiate coaches and players, the staff is handpicked for their ability to teach and relate to young players in a friendly, thorough and responsible manner.

-If you are interested in flying into the camp at the University of San Diego, the closest airports is:
+If you are interested in flying into the camp at the University of South Carolina, the closest airports is:

 Columbia Metropolitan Airport – 15 minutes from campus